adryanrosa/graphql-countries-api-with-color-theme-switcher/README-en.md

 ### Live site and instructions

-- Please visit my application [at](https://url-shortening-api-landing-page-adryanrosa.vercel.app/)
+- Please visit my application [at](https://graphql-countries-api-with-color-theme-switcher.vercel.app/)
 - Want to check it locally?
 Follow the steps
   1. Clone the repository
-    * `git clone git@github.com:adryanrosa/url-shortening-api-landing-page.git`.
+    * `git clone git@github.com:adryanrosa/graphql-countries-api-with-color-theme-switcher.git`.
     * Enter the cloned repository folder:
-     * `cd url-shortening-api-landing-page`
+     * `cd graphql-countries-api-with-color-theme-switcher.git`

   2. Install the dependencies and start the project
     * Install the dependencies: